danielhusar/babel-plugin-react-add-a11y-props/readme.md

 > Add accessibility attributes to react dom elements

-This plugin will add `onKeyUp={}`, `role="button"` and `tabIndex="0"` to all html react elements that have onClick handler.
+This plugin will add `onKeyUp`, `role="button"` and `tabIndex="0"` to all html react elements that have onClick handler.
-It will not override those props if they are already defined, and `onKeyUp` will not be added to anchors with href, inputs, buttons and selects.
+It will not override those attributes if they are already defined, and `onKeyUp` will not be added to anchors with href, inputs, buttons and selects.
 `onKeyUp` will fire `onClick` event when pressed enter or space.

 ## Install